IvanKoskov/Shelld/README.md

    ```bash
    cd shelld
    ```
-3. Build the project (or run the script that will just place it correctly):
+3. Build the project (or run the shell script that will just place it correctly):
    ```bash
    make
    ```